Google Workspace DNS

 What does this mean?

-Do NOT change your records if you have configured them in the past as shown below.
+Do NOT change your records if you have configured them in the past using the 5 Legacy MX records.
 As stated in Google's documentation:

 If Gmail is working, don't change your MX records.
 Doing so could cause incoming email messages to bounce.

-If you are a new Google Workspace customer and are configuring your MX records for the first time, you can use smtp.google.com or the five records described in this article since both will function.
-View the following article for further details:
+If you are a new Google Workspace customer and are configuring your MX records for the first time, you can use smtp.google.com or the five records described below, as both will function.

-If your DNS is hosted at DreamHost but you've signed up for Google Workspace at Google
+If your website's DNS is hosted at DreamHost

-If your DNS is hosted at DreamHost and you've signed up for Google Workspace in the panel
+• You've signed up for Google Workspace in the DreamHost panel

 If your nameservers are currently pointed to DreamHost, your site's DNS is hosted at DreamHost.
 In this case, DreamHost sets up your MX records, verifies the domain with a token in a TXT record, and then updates your site's SPF record.
 For example, the following DNS records are automatically adjusted: